learn-co-curriculum/cssi-1-html-student-walkthrough/README.md

 ---
 tags: html css
 level:
-languages: html css
+languages:
 resources:
 ---

-# CSSI Day 1 HTML CSS Student Walkthough
+# CSSI  HTML Student Walkthough

-## Objectives

-1. Understand and Use HTML to Create Websites
-2. Understand and Use CSS to Style Websites
-3. Create a Personal Profile Page

-### HTML

 HTML is the foundational technology for the Internet, every one of your favorite websites is HTML at its core.
 This walkthrough explains how to create an HTML site from scratch, and start creating a personal web page.